Battle of Oroscopa: Aftermath

-Carthage had paid off its indemnity to Rome, imposed fifty years before at the end of the First Punic War, in 151 BC and was prospering economically, but was no military threat to Rome.
+Carthage had paid off its indemnity to Rome, imposed fifty years before at the end of the Second Punic War, in 151 BC and was prospering economically, but was no military threat to Rome.
 Nevertheless, there had long been a faction within the Roman Senate that had wished to take military action against Carthage.
 Using the illicit Carthaginian military action as a pretext, Rome began preparing a punitive expedition.
 Carthaginian embassies attempted to negotiate with Rome, which responded evasively.
 The large North African port city of Utica, some 55 km north of Carthage, defected to Rome in 149 BC.
 Aware that Utica's harbour would greatly facilitate any assault on Carthage, the Senate and the People's Assembly of Rome declared war on Carthage.

 A large Roman army landed at Utica.
 The Carthaginians hoped to appease the Romans, but despite the Carthaginians surrendering all of their weapons, the Romans pressed on to besiege the city of Carthage, starting the Third Punic War.
 The Roman campaign suffered repeated setbacks through 149 BC.
 A new Roman commander took over in 148 BC, and fared equally badly.
 At the annual election of Roman magistrates in early 147 BC Scipio Aemilianus was appointed consul and commander in Africa.
 Scipio tightened the siege and defeated a Carthaginian naval sortie.
 He then led a strong force that stormed the camp of Carthage's field army and forced most of the towns and cities still supporting Carthage to surrender.
 In the spring of 146 BC Scipio launched the Romans' final assault and over six days systematically destroyed the city and killed its inhabitants.
 Only on the last day were prisoners taken, 50,000 of them, who were sold into slavery.
 The former Carthaginian territories became the Roman province of Africa with Utica as its capital.